Blockchain.com: Products and services

 As a cryptocurrency company, Blockchain.com provides a platform for holding, using, managing crypto assets, and exploring cryptocurrency transactions.
 It also develops financial services standards and infrastructure for cryptocurrencies.
 The company's platform provides market data and analytics.
 It follows cryptocurrency's aims of being decentralized and anonymous; some of its cryptocurrency products are managed by the end user and not accessible by Blockchain.com itself.

-Its main products are its cryptocurrency wallet, exchange, block explorer, and institutional markets offering.
+Its main products are its cryptocurrency wallet, brokerage, block explorer, prediction markets, and institutional markets offering.
+As a brokerage, Blockchain.com executes trades for its users by utilizing internal stashes of crypto, or crypto from other exchanges, rather than a usual exchange, which matches buyers and sellers on a platform.

+Blockchain.com's revenue is created through transaction fees, subscriptions and services, and trading and venture investments.
+In 2025, approximately 60% of its total revenue came from its brokerage and blockchain market services, which included providing liquidity for new token launches, and roughly 40% was through retail users.

 Wallet

 The company offers a hosted cryptocurrency wallet which is a method to store cryptocurrency in a digital file that can be accessed online.
 The wallet can be used with different cryptocurrencies and stablecoins.
 Its wallets can be used to send and receive digital currency transactions, as well as swap between different cryptocurrencies.
 Blockchain.com has a non-custodial wallet, meaning that it is controlled completely by the user and the company has no access to the wallet's data.
 Users access their wallet with a private key, a recovery phrase known only to the user.

-Exchange

-A cryptocurrency exchange helps to convert your digital assets in money and money into the digital assets.
-They work like a stockbroker.
-The company has an exchange to allow its users to buy, sell, and trade cryptocurrencies.
-Additionally, the exchange's user interface can be customized by traders to show them relevant information depending on their level of experience.
+As of November 2025, Blockchain.com had around 39 million verified user wallets associated with its brokerage.